harshada-punjabi/flutter_search_assignment/README.md

 # flutter_search_assignment
-this is the flutter assignment which have login ui with validation and fetching list
+This is the flutter assignment which have login ui with validation and fetching list with searching feature